-Josh Westerholm is a partner in the corporate department of Kirkland & Ellis LLP, where he is a key member of its hedge fund and financial regulatory practices, and has significant responsibility in the firm's global commodities and trading documents practices.
+Josh Westerholm is a partner in the corporate department of Kirkland & Ellis LLP, where he is a key member of its hedge fund and financial regulatory practices, oversees the firm's global commodities practice, and has significant responsibility in the firm's trading documents practice.

 Josh focuses his practice on the representation of investment advisers, commodity pool operators, commodity trading advisors, private investment funds, family offices, and broker-dealers.
 Representations frequently include:

 - Formation.
 Josh has represented U.S. and non-U.S. fund sponsors in the various aspects of forming, restructuring, and fundraising diverse private funds, including hedge funds, commodity pools, funds of funds, private equity funds, real estate funds, ERISA plan asset funds, Exchange Act-registered funds, and related managed account structures.
 He also counsels sponsors in formation, documentation, and structuring matters.

 - Compliance Matters.
 Josh is first-contact or supervisory U.S. regulatory counsel for U.S. and non-U.S. advisers with more than US$210 billion under management.
 He has broad experience in SEC and CFTC registration of investment advisers, commodity pool operators, commodity trading advisors, and broker-dealers.
 He advises clients regarding fund sponsor, corporate, and transactional compliance with securities and commodity regulations, including the Investment Advisers Act, Investment Company Act, Securities Act, Securities Exchange Act, Commodity Exchange Act, CFTC Regulations, and FINRA and NFA rules.
 He also frequently counsels clients in all stages of routine and non-routine examinations by the SEC, CFTC, FINRA, and NFA.